CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 ![image](https://user-images.githubusercontent.com/108632459/177399131-59faaa8a-0ba9-429c-93ef-af0e550836a9.png)

 There are two CNN's which are Na and Ninit.
-This networks have a structure of modified U-net.
+This networks have a structure of modified U-net inspired from ResNet and Mobilenet-v2.
 Basic blocks for both networks presented in paper as such.

 ![image](https://user-images.githubusercontent.com/108632459/177399425-6d4317f2-ada4-4fe8-9df4-ed69ca6e5bb7.png)

-Algotrihm provided as.
+Iterative algorithm for the overall model provided in the paper as down below.

 ![image](https://user-images.githubusercontent.com/108632459/177399514-a443c4ba-003e-4042-8164-fe47fa4f100b.png)